Are you looking for things to do this year? Here are 21 incredible Great British experiences for an amazing year to

 With that in mind, we wanted to showcase some Great British experiences to have this year.
 From glamping under the stars to skiing in Scotland, these are some of the best things to do in the UK.

 I can’t tell you how excited we are for next year.
 Chloe and I have already got a few of these experiences booked in to tick off our Great British bucket list.
-We think this will be a year to remember, for all the right reasons!
+We think this will be a year to remember.
 The question is, which experiences are you going to add to your list?

 21 Great British Experiences

 Hike in the Scottish Highlands

 Crisp clean air, cute castles and stunning scenery make the Scottish Highlands a must-see place at the best of times.
-Post-pandemic, we think everyone will be clamouring to get up in the Highlands again.
+With so many of us appreciating time outdoors in nature, this is somewhere we think will be very popular this year.

 Kayak in the Lake District